vigor-nf/vigor/README.md

 - "Packet I/O framework" is the `lib` folder in [the DPDK 17.11 repository](https://git.dpdk.org/dpdk/tree/?h=v17.11)
 - "libVig" is in `libvig`
 - "Driver" is a DPDK driver; we verified `drivers/net/ixgbe` in [the DPDK 17.11 repository](https://git.dpdk.org/dpdk/tree/?h=v17.11)
-- "NF-specific OS" is the DSOS in `libvig/kernel`
+- "NF-specific OS" is the NFOS in `libvig/kernel`

 Figure 2:
 - "NF logic" / "libVig" / "System stack" have the same meanings as in Figure 1